 I travelled on my own here for a work project.
 The first night I went into the Waterfront which was pretty touristic but had some lovely restaurants.
 I was on my own, and so they put me in the best seat of the house over looking the waster, and one of the waiters would come and keep me company - how lovely.

-Cape Town is beautiful, the Townships (slums) were different from any city I have been to.
+Cape Town is beautiful, the Townships were different from any city I have been to.
 People tended to be more proud of the space that they lived in, and they were cleaner, but also I noticed there was running water and electricity which must have made the clean up easier.
 The government had been putting some investment into these areas.
 However as most developing cities the slums are always just after the airport and are the first and last thing you see.

 I took some time out from work during the couple of weeks I was there, and did a hike from Cape Point to Cape of Good Hope.
 I was lucky that the whale season was still very active, and I saw a number of whales just off the coast, they are mesmerising.
 I also was intrigued by the Baboons.
 They are not very happy looking, and most of the time tend to be rumaging through someones garbage or kitchen for food.